-If you have really dry, curly, or natural-textured hair, aren’t a frequent washer, are all about a “greener” alternative, or all of the above, then a no-poo shampoo can help check all those boxes.
+If you have really dry, curly, natural-textured hair, are all about a “greener” alternative, or all of the above, then a no-poo shampoo can help check all those boxes.
 For the uninitiated, “no poo” refers to “no shampoo.”
 It also means foregoing traditional shampoo formulas for a cleansing conditioner or homemade cleansing mixtures such as baking soda with apple cider vinegar.

 The underlying principle is that regular shampoo contains detergents that are said to strip hair of its natural oils, which in turn makes our scalps overcompensate with more oil.
 For the curly-haired, the “no-poo” approach is in part a no-wet approach as well, as their hair type tends to be the driest and can afford more days between washes.